TasbasMN/Thesis/vault/Feature Columns/Discarded Features.md

 >The potential role of pairing to miRNA nucleotides 9 and 10 has been controversial.
 We found that extending pairing to nucleotides 9 or 10 neither enhanced nor diminished affinity in the context of seed matched sites.

 *(The biochemical basis of microRNA targeting efficacy, 2019, https://doi.org/10.1126/science.aav1741)*

+# Centered Sites

+TargetScan doesn't use the noncanonical interaction "centered sites" as it doesn't appear to be functional.

+>Centered sites, which do not appear to be functional for most miRNAs are no longer considered or displayed in TargetScan.

+*(The biochemical basis of microRNA targeting efficacy, 2019, https://doi.org/10.1126/science.aav1741)*